 However, a few things you must know about the AirMusic app include:

 - It is not compatible with Apple Music

-The last option involves transferring the music on your iPhone to a PC, change it into a format that can be played on your Xbox, transfer to a portable device that supports the new music format, then connect the device to your Xbox 360 and play your favorite jams.
+The last option involves transferring the music on your iPhone to a PC, changing it into a format that can be played on your Xbox, transfer to a portable device that supports the new music format, then connecting the device to your Xbox 360 and playing your favorite jams.

 With these two methods, I’ve been able to connect my iPhone to my Xbox 360 and play music without any issues.
 You should try them out.

 Lastly, for those interested in playing music in the background of a game, here’s how to do it:

 - Plug the sync cable of your portable media device into a USB port on your Xbox 360